Chia-Network/chia-docs/docs/consensus/light-clients.md

 slug: /light-clients
 ---

-Light client support is another benefit of Proof of Space (PoSpace) when compared with Proof of Stake (PoS).
-In PoSpace, all proofs can be verified objectively and cryptographically, while maintaining the requirement to control an actual resource at a certain point in time.
+Light client support is another benefit of Proof of Space and Time (PoST) when compared with Proof of Stake (PoS).
+In PoST, all proofs can be verified objectively and cryptographically, while maintaining the requirement to control an actual resource at a certain point in time.
 With Chia's consensus, a candidate chain can be compared to an alternate chain objectively for weight, even after being offline for a long time, without relying on a central authority.

 For light clients that want to sync up quickly to the chain (for example, mobile wallets), a full node can create a small-sized proof that can convince the light client that the weight of a chain is close to some value.
 This is called a proof of weight.